Sandara Park: Fashion

+Other ventures

 Endorsements and promotions

 Park is one of the most in-demand faces in both the Philippines and South Korea, having appeared in many TV commercials and print ads over the course of her career.
 Park's huge popularity led to her instantly signing many Philippine and foreign endorsement deals ranging from personal care and food products to everyday items at the end of the competition.
 Her first endorsement was for Dong-A pens.
 Along with other Star Circle Quest finalists, Park modeled for and endorsed BNY Jeans in 2004.
 She served as the face for Tekki Asian Classic Noodles, and helped promote Canon, a Japanese camera brand looking to solidify their power in the Philippines.
 She endorsed Confident feminine napkins, and Rejoice shampoo as well.
 In addition to the shampoo's advertisements, Park also contributed a single to go along with the brand.
 Park also campaigned for Maxi-Peel with Kristine Hermosa.
 Following the revival of her career as a member of 2NE1, Sandara endorsed high-profile local brands without the group.
 In 2009, she became the endorsement model for Oriental Brewery's Cass beer series, one of Korea's most famous alcoholic beverages, alongside actor Lee Min-ho.
 To help promote the beer, an accompanying music video and song was released to nationwide attention.

 While promoting alongside 2NE1 for an endorsement deal with Mitsubishi's subsidiary Nikon Corporation, Park was solely chosen to become their main model for their new Nikon Coolpix p300 camera.
 Dongkook Kim, brand manager of Nikon Korea, stated that signing her would increase their products "attractiveness", and motivate buyers to purchase their items.
 After her campaign debuted, the company reported a massive increase in sales that put them only behind Samsung, the largest business conglomerate in South Korea, for the year of 2012.
 The company named the camera after her, going by the official name of "Sandara Digicam".
 Park is also well known for endorsing makeup brands.
 Despite having already worked with Etude House in 2010 alongside her group, the makeup brand sought to continue with her for an additional two years with the belief that her image would be a "good influence" to potential buyers.
 Over the course of her endorsement with Etude, the brand was able to compete with popular local makeup companies and were launched to international success.
 An umbrella called 'Sweet Bunny' was made available online and in stores to be given to buyers who paid for a certain number of items.
 The limited special not only increased Etude House's sales, but also attracted a foreign consumer base who, moments after Park was seen holding the item, visited the South Korean stores specifically to purchase the umbrella, where it was bought in every color.
 In a week, Etude House sold over 40,000 of the umbrellas, ultimately selling out the product.
 A representative described the reactions of the public as "surprising".
 The makeup brand won several web awards for their achievements in marketing, services and makeup as well.